 Questions about this NOFO?
-Check the Frequently Asked Questions available at https://arpa-e.energy.gov/faqs.
-For questions that have not already been answered, email ARPA-E-CO@hq.doe.gov (with NOFO name and number in subject line).
-Problems with ARPA-E eXCHANGE?
-Email ExchangeHelp@hq.doe.gov (with NOFO name and number in subject line).
+Check the Frequently Asked Questions available at https://arpa-e.energy.gov/fags.
+For questions that have not already been answered, email ARPA-E exchange email arpa-E-CO@hq.doe.gov (with NOFO name and number in subject line).